Terms and Conditions

 4.1 Revisions and Alterations

-4.1.2 Any new work requested by the Customer and performed by the Designer after an estimate has been approved is considered a revision or alteration and will be charged at the Designer’s hourly rate.
+4.1.2 New work requested after an estimate has been approved will be treated as additional work and charged at the Designer’s hourly rate.

-4.1.3 If the job changes to the extent that it substantially alters the original Project specifications, the Designer will submit a revised estimate to the Customer.
-Any additional fee must be agreed upon by both parties before further work proceeds.
+4.1.3 If the Project changes significantly, the Designer will provide a revised estimate.
+Any additional fee must be agreed before further work continues.

-4.1.4 Alterations requested after layouts or mechanicals are completed will be charged at the Designer’s standard hourly rates.
+4.1.4 Changes requested after layouts or final artwork are prepared will be charged at the Designer’s standard hourly rate.

 4.2 Errors and Omissions

-4.2.2 The Designer is not liable for errors or omissions arising from its reliance on information supplied by the Customer.
+4.2.2 The Designer is not responsible for errors caused by information supplied by the Client.

 4.3 Overtime and Rushed Orders